vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Delete the specified NAT rule.

 ### /4.0/edges/{edgeId}/routing/config
-Working with the NSX Edge Routing Configuration
+Working With the NSX Edge Routing Configuration
 ----
 You can specify static and dynamic routing for each NSX Edge.